 Contract that provides for income payments to an insured at regular intervals, either for a specific period or for the lifetime of the insured, in exchange for premiums.

-A transaction (usually coinsurance or funds withheld, and often involving reinsurance of annuities) where performance of the underlying assets, in addition to any mortality, is a key element.
+A transaction (usually coinsurance or funds withheld, and often involving reinsurance of annuities) where performance of the underlying assets, more so than any mortality risk, is a key element.

 Insurance risk that a reinsurer accepts (assumes) from a ceding company.

 Reinsurance arrangement whereby the ceding company and reinsurer agree that all business of a certain description will be ceded to the reinsurer.
-Under this arrangement, the ceding company assumes full underwriting responsibility for all business reinsured.
+Under this arrangement, the ceding company performs underwriting decision-making within agreed-upon parameters for all business reinsured.

 The provision of insurance and banking products and services through a common distribution channel and/or to the same client base.

-An insurance or reinsurance entity designed to provide insurance or reinsurance cover for risks of the entity or entities by which it is owned or to which it is affiliated.
+An insurance or reinsurance entity designed to provide insurance or reinsurance coverage for risks of the entity or entities by which it is owned or to which it is affiliated.

 Demand on an insurer or reinsurer for payment under the terms of an insurance policy.

-A form of reinsurance under which the ceding company shares its premiums, death claims, surrender benefits, dividends and policy loans with the reinsurer, and the reinsurer pays expense allowances to reimburse the ceding company for a share of its expenses.
-(Also known as original terms reinsurance.)
+A form of reinsurance under which the ceding company shares its premiums, death claims, surrender benefits, dividends, and policy loans with the reinsurer and the reinsurer pays expense allowances to reimburse the ceding company for a share of its expenses.

-A variant on coinsurance, in which the ceding company retains the assets.
+A variant on coinsurance, in which the ceding company withholds assets equal to reserves and shares investment income on those assets with the reinsurer.

 A party to a contract requiring or offering the exchange of risk.